Apr 06, 2025

 Achieving Success through Collaboration, Engagement & Determination Program (ASCEND)

-The EOF program provides access, preparation, orientation, and academic support for students who are among the first in their family to attend college, and for those who otherwise may face unique challenges in college due to economic, cultural, or educational circumstance.
+The EOF program provides access, preparation, orientation, and academic support for students who are among the first in their families to attend college and for those who otherwise may face unique challenges in college due to economic, cultural, or educational circumstances.

 To be considered for the EOF program, students must complete the Common Application and select EOF.
 The six main requirements for EOF applicants are: